wurmlab/genomicscourse/2019/practicals/reference_genome/read-cleaning.md

 ## Locate input data to work with

-First, log in to Apocrita (our HPC cluster) and copy over the input files to your home directory:

-    # Login and copy.
-    ssh login.hpc.qmul.ac.uk
-    cp -r /data/SBCS-MSc-BioInf/data ~/2018-09-BIO721_input
+First, create a symlink to the input data that will be used in the next steps:

+    # Create a symlink from the input data to home directory
+    ln -s /import/teaching/bio/data ~/2019-09-xx-input_data

+    # Create a symlink from the software directory to home directory
+    ln -s /import/teaching/bio/ ~/2019-09-xx-software

     # Remove write permission to prevent accidentally overwriting the input
     # files.
+    chmod a-w -R ~/2019-09-xx-input_data
-    chmod a-w -R ~/2018-09-BIO721_input
+    chmod a-w -R ~/2019-09-xx-software

-    # Logout.
-    exit

-On your local PC, check that you have a directory called `~/apocrita/2018-09-BIO721_input`.
+Check that you have a directory called `~/2019-09-xx-input_data`.
 If not, ask for help.

 ## Set up directory hierarchy to work in

-All work must be done in `~/apocrita` on your local PC.

 Start by creating a directory to work in.
 Drawing on ideas from [Noble (2009)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424 "A Quick Guide to Organizing Computational Biology Projects") and others, we recommend following a [specific convention](http://github.com/wurmlab/templates/blob/master/project_structures.md "Typical multi-day project structure") for all your projects.

-For this, create a main directory for this section of the course (`~/apocrita/2018-09-28-reference_genome`), and create `input` and `results` subdirectories.
+For this, create a main directory for this section of the course (`~/2019-09-xx-reference_genome`), and create `input` and `results` subdirectories.

 For each step that we will perform, you should:
  * have input data in a relevant subdirectory